 It takes a lot to possess a person to venture out on a Saturday with a hangover in sideways rain, to Neasden of all places, then ultimately wind up on the top floor of a multi-storey carpark…a fucking lot.
-That lot on this occasion was the opportunity of checking out 200 or so tricked out bikes and supercars, while listening to pulsating dancehall pumping out of giant customised sound systems with a group of Fast n Furious loving speed demons.
+That lot on this occasion was my first run in and opportunity checking out 200 or so tricked out bikes and supercars, while listening to pulsating dancehall pumping out of giant customised sound systems with a group of Fast n Furious loving speed demons.

-I don’t know if it’s my longtime …not so secret… devotion of the film franchise that possessed me to want to go so bad, or something deeply imbedded in my psyche as a teenage girl that blue ground effects, bass and a spoiler is some kind of symbol of sexiness; but either way, I was in!
+I don’t know if it’s my longtime …not so secret… devotion of the film franchise that possessed me to want to go so bad, or something deeply imbedded in my psyche as a teenage girl that blue ground effects, bass and a spoiler is some kind of symbol of sexiness; but either way when I heard about London’s drift crew NIGHTKids… I was in!

 Then sadly, just as shit was getting good….one of the drivers tore out a drift and the whole thing went bust!
-The police showed up and everyone had to scatter.
-So much for that?!!!
+The police showed up, shut it down and everyone scattered!….
 I would have been gutted!!!
 But this is all part of the game and the thrill of what these guys do…but also why things are normally kept top secret and on a much smaller scale!

 So when I was invited back the week later by NIGHTKid’s to photograph a private meet and check out a music video shoot in the graffiti tunnels at Waterloo, I couldn’t say no.

-A slick electric purple BMW, Chevy hot rod pick up, and atomic orange C6 Corvette purr in the background.
-While jaw-dropping customised Ducati’s and flash super bikes roar up, which from what I’m told include a Suzuki GSXR, Yamaha R6 and a trio of Yamaha MT07’s.
-Their headlights illuminating and stylising the final frames as rapper Claudio Marques spits lyrics over a variety of exhaust-heavy takes…, seemingly channeling the dance move’s of early Usher in a setting that’s starting to feel a lot like MJ’s Bad.
+A slick electric purple BMW, Chevy hot rod pick up, and atomic orange C6 Corvette purred in the background.
+While jaw-dropping customised Ducati’s and flash super bikes roared up, which from what I’m told include a Suzuki GSXR, Yamaha R6 and a trio of Yamaha MT07’s.
+Their headlights illuminating and stylising the final frames as ‘rapper’ Claudio Marques spits lyrics over a variety of exhaust-heavy takes…, whilst throwing down dance move’s reminiscent of a Butlin’s Ne-Yo impersonator/ Usher in a setting that’s starting to feel a lot like MJ’s Bad.